 If exercise is a part of your daily life, you may be concerned about missing a few workouts.
 If you are having a dental procedure done, you will want to know how soon afterward you will be able to exercise and get back into your normal fitness routine.

-If you have dental work done that involves removing teeth, gum or bone, you will want to follow your dentist's instructions carefully.
-The main thing is not having your sutures or blood clot on the gums separate or dislodge — this can lead to further complications including infection.
-If you had a cap or crown on your teeth, you may want to hold off on strenuous exercise for three to five days following the procedure.
+If you have dental work done that involves removing teeth, gum or bone, you'll want to follow your dentist's instructions carefully.
+The main thing is to avoid having your sutures or blood clot on the surgical site separate or dislodge — this can lead to further complications, including infection.
+If you're having a cap or crown placed on a tooth, you may want to hold off on strenuous exercise for three to five days following the procedure.

-Depending on your oral surgeon and what procedure you are having done, you may have to be sedated to reduce anxiety and numb your mouth.
-One type is a narcotic analgesic such as codeine or hydrocodone.
+Depending on your oral surgeon and the procedure you're having done, you may have to be sedated to reduce anxiety and numb your mouth.
+One type of sedation is a narcotic analgesic such as codeine or hydrocodone.
 It works directly inside your central nervous system to relieve pain.
 You may be given one before or directly after a procedure.
-Exercise is discouraged until a narcotic analgesic drug wears completely off, which could be up to 12 hours, depending on dosage.
+Exercise is discouraged until a narcotic analgesic drug completely wears off, which could be up to 12 hours, depending on dosage.

-If you are following your dentist's orders regarding exercise and recovery time, your mouth and gums should heal properly.
+If you're following your dentist's orders regarding exercise and recovery time, your mouth and gums should heal properly.
 In some cases, a jarring of the head or a sudden move may cause a loose filling, cap or crown.
 It could also dislodge a blood clot in the gums.

 Bleeding, extreme pain, or a green or white discharge should warrant a trip back to your dental provider as soon as possible for an examination.